7 Stages of Enlightenment (Panchadasi by Swami Vidyaranya)

 3. Freedom from limitation (moksha)

-The knowledge, “I am the Self,” negates the doer/enjoyer, and seeking stops because he understands that the fullness he is, obviates the need to worry.
+The knowledge, “I am the Self,” negates the doer/enjoyer, and seeking stops because one understands that the fullness I am, obviates the need to worry.

 4. Total fulfillment (tripti)